project652026/digital-stopwatch-lap/README.md

 The system is organized as a modular design:

 - `clk_en` → generates a slower clock for timing
-- `debouncer` → processes button inputs and removes noise
+- `debounce` → processes button inputs and removes noise
 - `stopwatch_counter` → tracks elapsed time
 - `lap_register` → stores captured lap values
 - `display_driver` → controls the 7-segment display